 Photos that tell a story always sell well.
 That means your photos should be able to make the viewer think about what they’re seeing for longer than two seconds.
 Choose interesting subjects to capture the viewer’s attention and make sure there is no clutter in the shot.
 Distractions in the frame take the spotlight away from the subject, which immediately lowers the quality of the shot.
 Try to keep the background of the shot less distracting to bring focus onto the subject.

 #3 Experiment with perspective

-Plain eye level perspective is not going to get every photo sold.
-Try playing around by positioning your camera in different angles.
+A plain eye-level perspective is not going to get every photo sold.
+Try playing around by positioning your camera at different angles.
 Shoot from down low looking up or from the side looking diagonally.
 Different perspectives can make the same subject look much more interesting and artistic while your shot is going to be a unique one.